west

 bbc.com/news/t...

-submitted about 6 years ago by sethb
+submitted almost 7 years ago by sethb

 YouTube bans comments on all videos of children

-submitted about 6 years ago by sethb
+submitted almost 7 years ago by sethb

 YouTube bans comments on all videos of children